 What are the other choices for teeth whitening?

-As you can see, if you plan to whiten your teeth regularly then it works out more cost effective to get a kit, like this one from Smile Avenue, and purchase refills when you need them.
-You're also getting stronger ingredients than are used in whitening strips in the UK, so you're likely to see better results, faster.
+As you can see, if you plan to whiten your teeth regularly then it works out more cost-effective to get a kit, like this one from Smile White, which comes with extra refill gels for when you need them.
+You're also getting the highest strength ingredients that can be used in whitening strips in the UK, so you're likely to see better results, faster.
 But at the same time, their gel is designed not to cause sensitivity.

 Mr Blanc teeth whitening strips have been around for a while and have plenty of positive reviews on sites like Amazon, averaging over 4 stars.
 Take the advice from these and be careful when you remove the backing from your strips so the gel stays in place.